-Probation is using one (1) vacant single-tiered housing unit for the male VOYA population.
-As of November 2021, there are seven (7) youth in the VOYA unit.
+Probation is using four (4) housing units for the males, and one (1) unit for the female VOYA population.
+As of January 2024, there were fifty-five (55) youth in VOYA units.
 Housing units are self-contained, including classrooms, day space, dining tables and showers.
-The maximum capacity for these specified units in which each room has its own sink and toilet is 42 youth.
-The location of these units is optimal, as they are closer to the 24-hour clinic, vocational units, and higher educational programs.
+The maximum capacity for these specified units, in which each room has its own sink and toilet is 60 youth.
+The location of these units is optimal, as they have access to the 24-hour clinic, vocational units, and higher educational programs.
 The identified units also have a larger day space for programming needs and a connected and enclosed outdoor area for recreation.

-Probation Officers properly classify the VOYA population, taking into account risk assessments and other potential identifiers.
-All VOYA youh will be housed together, and officers selected to supervise this population will receive additional training.
-A Deputy Probation Officer (DPO) is the assigned caseworker for each unit.
+Probation Officers properly classify the VOYA population, considering risk assessments and other potential identifiers.
+All VOYA youth will be housed together, and officers who supervise this population receive additional training.
+A Senior Deputy Probation Officer (Sr. DPO) is the assigned caseworker for each unit.